telerik/xaml-docs/README.md

 ## License

 The Telerik UI for WPF/Silverlight Documentation is licensed under an MIT license.
-This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Kendo UI.
+This license applies to the markdown (.md) files in this site **ONLY**, and does not convey, override or modify any existing licenses covering the runtime source and components of Telerik UI for WPF/Silverlight.
 For information about available licenses for the Telerik UI for WPF click [here](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s) and for Telerik UI for Silverlight click [here](http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s).

 ### MIT License